 How It’s Different From a Relapse

-A true relapse means the depression has returned despite the medication continuing to work at full strength.
-Poop-out means the medication itself has lost some of its grip.
-In practice, these can look identical from the outside, which is part of why this is a conversation that requires a trained prescriber rather than a self-diagnosis.
+The medication itself has lost some of its grip.
+In practice, these can look identical from the outside, which is why this requires a trained prescriber rather than self-diagnosis.

 How Common Is It?